UKevin94/gatlingSquash/README.md

 From the default Gatling maven archetype

-Contains one simulation executed on Squash TM.
+Contains two simulations executed on Squash TM.

-The scenario is the following :
+Squash :

 Login -> Requirement Workspace -> New Requirement with the payload loaded from a .json in the resources folder.

+This simulation was generated from the recorder without much changes to the script.
+The scenario is also quite simple.

+tmScenarios :

+3 scenarios are in this simulation.

+Login -> Requirement Workspace -> New Requirement (payload as a StringBody)

+Login -> Administration -> Create a new user

+Login -> Testcase Workspace -> Click on the first test case

+_________________

 Do keep in mind that you need to change the baseUrl and that your Squash TM needs to have a project created with the first Id.

+tmScenarios also need to have a few test cases available.

 YOu can execute this simulation with :

- mvn gatling:test
+ mvn gatling:test -Dgatling.simulationClass={Squash||tmScenarios}

-However, it'll not work if at least 2 simulations are in the project

 It's possible to execute multiple tests if the property runMultipleSimulations is set to true

-If your project contains multiple simulations and you want to specify which one needs to be used, you can add the property simulationClass.

-For example :

-    mvn gatling:test -Dgatling.simulationClass=computerdatabase.BasicSimulation

-    or

-    mvn gatling:test -Dgatling.simulationClass=Squash